Chassis Cluster Redundant Ethernet Interfaces

 See the Additional Platform Information section for more information.

-A redundant Ethernet interface must contain, at minimum, a pair of Fast Ethernet interfaces or a pair of Gigabit Ethernet interfaces that are referred to as child interfaces of the redundant Ethernet interface (the redundant parent).
-If two or more child interfaces from each node are assigned to the redundant Ethernet interface, a redundant Ethernet interface link aggregation group can be formed.
-A single redundant ethernet interface must include the same speed or type of Ethernet interface either Fast Ethernet or Gigabit Ethernet from node 0 and node 1.
-SRX Series Firewalls does not support mixed type of ethernet interfaces in the single bundle.
+A redundant Ethernet (reth) interface must include, at minimum, a pair of Fast Ethernet interfaces or a pair of Gigabit Ethernet interfaces, referred to as child interfaces of the reth interface (the redundant parent).
+If two or more child interfaces from each node are assigned to the reth interface, a redundant Ethernet link aggregation group can be formed.

-The maximum number of redundant Ethernet interfaces that you can configure varies, depending on the device type you are using, as shown in Additional Platform Information.
-The number of redundant Ethernet interfaces configured determines the number of redundancy groups that can be configured in the SRX Series Firewalls.
+The maximum number of redundant Ethernet interfaces supported varies by device type, as shown in Additional Platform Information.
+The number of redundant Ethernet interfaces configured on a device determines the number of redundancy groups that can be created on the Firewalls.

 To enable promiscuous mode on a redundant Ethernet interface, use the